Visiting Your Sponsored Child

 We’ll make every effort to arrange a visit with your child.
 However, sometimes political or family circumstances can prevent visits.

 Here’s how to get your adventure to started:

-Once we receive the application, we’ll send an email with World Vision’s Protection of Children release form.
+Once we receive your application, we’ll send an email with World Vision’s Protection of Children release form.

 Please email your completed application and release form to us at email@example.com or print and mail them to us at:

 P.O.
 Box 70005

 2. Background check

 Protecting children and keeping them safe is of utmost importance to us.
 That’s why we require background checks, and why everyone (including minors) requesting a visit with a sponsored child must complete and submit a Protection of Children release form, which we will email to you once you submit your application.